NaveenKS/Gesture-Recognition/README.md

 ===================
 This project was done as a part of MIT media labs workshop held in India.

-Programming Language:Python
+Programming Language: Python

-Descrition:This is an application for controlling functionalities of a device or software by gesture recognition.
+Description: This is an application for controlling functionalities of a device or software by gesture recognition.

 Setup: